amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 From the Group Normalization research paper,
 > We all know that BN has been established as a very effective component in deep learning.
 BN normalizes the features by the mean and variance computed within a batch.
 But despite its great success, BN exhibits drawbacks that are also caused by its distinct behavior of normalizing along the batch dimension.
 In particular, it is required for BN to work with sufficiently large batch size.
 A small batch size leads to innacurate estimation of the batch statistics and reducing BN's batch size increases the model error dramatically.

 Essentially, what that means is that **BN** is not very effective if the batch sizes are too small.
-Especially for other CV applications than Image classification such as Object detection, segmentation, video classification, the restriction on batch sizes are more demanding and it is difficult to have higher batch sizes.
+Especially for CV applications other than Image classification such as object detection, segmentation, video classification, the restriction on batch sizes are more demanding and it is difficult to have higher batch sizes.

 Especially in such cases, **GN** can be used a strong alternative to **BN**.

 Or, there could be cases where you might want to try a bigger capacity model leaving less space in the GPU to fit a bigger batch size.
+In such cases as well, you might want to try **GN** as an alternative.

 ### Introduction to Group Normalization
 In the [paper](https://arxiv.org/abs/1803.08494), the authors introduce **GN** as a simple alternative to **BN**.
 From the paper:

 > GN divides the channels into groups and computes within each group the mean and variance for normalization.
 GN's computation is independent of batch sizes, and its accuracy is stable in a wide range of batch sizes.

 Essentially, **GN** takes away the dependance on batch size for normalization and in doing so mitigates the problem suffered by **BN**.
 There are also other techniques that have been proposed to avoid batch dimension - but we will discuss them later.
 For now, it is essential for the reader to realize that instead of normalizing accross the batch dimension, **GN** normalizes accross the groups (channel dimension).
-This has been further explained later in this post.
+This has been further explained in depth later in this post [here](https://amaarora.github.io/2020/08/09/groupnorm.html#group-normalization-explained).

 First, let's look at how **GN** compares to **BN** for training accross various batch sizes keeping all else same.

 ![](/images/BN_batch_size.png "fig-1 Imagenet classification error vs batch sizes")

-As can be seen in the image above, because **GN** does not depend on the batch size, the classification error when the deep learning model is normalized using **GN** is stable accross various batch sizes compareed to **BN**.
+As can be seen in the image above, because **GN** does not depend on the batch size, the validation classification error (when the deep learning model is normalized using **GN**) is stable accross various batch sizes compared to **BN**.

 ![](/images/GN_bs_2.png "fig-2 ResNet-50's validation eror trained with bs 32, 16, 8, 4 and 2")

 The same trend as in `fig-1` can also be observed in `fig-2` where the validation error is consistent accross various batch sizes for **GN** as opposed to **BN**.
 Another key thing to note, the validation error for **GN** as reported in the research paper is very similar to that for **BN** - therefore, **GN** can be considered to be a strong alternative to **BN**.

-The validation errors (from the research paper) are presented in `table-1` below:
+The validation errors (from the research paper) for various batch sizes are presented in `table-1` below:

 ![](/images/bs_sensitivity_gn.png "table-1 Sensitivity to batch sizes")